coopzone-dc/v20-mbc-examples/README.md

 https://www.instructables.com/V20-MBC-Assembly-Language-Programs/

 The .a86 versions are for 8088/86 cp/m-86 OS
+and the .cmd are executable versions.

-the .asm versions are for 8080 cp/m-2.2 OS
+The .asm versions are for 8080 cp/m-2.2 OS and the .com are executable versions.